-(This story is a shortened version of the one that first appeared in The Criterion on May 3, 2024.)
+(This story is a shortened version of the

 We all want that feeling of home-a place where we are welcomed, where we feel we belong.

 On a cold night of sleet and rain in early April of this year, 26-year-old Kevin Bedel entered a place that has provided a sense of home for him.